MOLA: Enhancing Industrial Process Monitoring Using Multi-Block Orthogonal Long Short-Term Memory Autoencoder

 We compare our proposed framework with other process monitoring models, including PCA, AE, LSTM AE, Block PCA, and Block LSTM AE.
+The complete structure of each neural network implemented in our framework is listed in Table \ref{structure}.
+In this work, all neural networks use the Rectified Linear Unit (ReLU) activation function.
+The number of iterations is determined using early stopping criteria.
+Specifically, we stop the training process when the loss function value on the validation dataset does not decrease for consecutive 30 iterations.
+The detailed structure for different neural networks is illustrated in Table \ref{structure}.
 Tables \ref{tab4} and \ref{tab5} show the performance of these models in terms of Fault Detection Delay (FDD) and Fault Detection Rate (FDR), respectively.
-It can be seen that, in general, the incorporation of a multi-block monitoring strategy not only reduces the FDD, but also increases the FDR of original process monitoring methods.
+It can be seen that, in general, the incorporation of a multi-block monitoring strategy not only reduces the FDD but also increases the FDR of original process monitoring methods.
 This validates the effectiveness of our proposed multi-block method and data fusion technique.
 In particular, our MOLA framework exhibits superior performance over all other frameworks in terms of FDR and FDD.
-For the vast majority of fault cases, particularly fault 13, 15, 16, 24, and 18, MOLA can detect faults tens to hundreds of minutes ahead of other methods, providing invaluable time buffers for engineers and operators to take appropriate control actions.
+For the vast majority of fault cases, particularly faults 13, 15, 16, 24, and 18, MOLA can detect faults tens to hundreds of minutes ahead of other methods, providing invaluable time buffers for engineers and operators to take appropriate control actions.
 For a few faults, such as faults 3, 11, 14, and 20, MOLA falls behind the best-performing method by just a few minutes.
 However, considering that the differences are small and that MOLA achieves significant improvements in FDR in these faults, MOLA still outperforms other methods by a considerable margin.
 For example, for faults 3, 5, 9, 15, and 16, while other methods perform poorly on these faults, MOLA increases the FRD by 4.6 to 30 times.
 Note that faults 3, 9, and 15 are known to be notoriously difficult to detect due to their intricate process dynamics.
-Meanwhile, the FDR for MOLA on these three faults are between 88.3 and 98.5\%, demonstrating MOLA's exceptional capabilities in tackling challenging fault detection scenarios.
+Meanwhile, the fault detection rates for MOLA on these three faults range between 88.3 and 98.5\%, demonstrating MOLA's exceptional capabilities in tackling challenging fault detection scenarios.